sfidanza/worldcup/README.md

 - The debug port is mapped (9229) so you can set breakpoints in your node.js code
 - Whatever file you need to work on, your edits will be taken on the fly (on save)
   - Server and client source folders in the containers are mapped to your host filesystem
-  - Both have a watcher to update what's necessary on file save (`nodemon` for server, `grunt watch` for client)
+  - Both have a watcher to update what's necessary on file save (`nodemon` for server, `esbuild watch` for client)

 ### Debugging the node.js code